Keeping Online Learning Systems Clean

 In the final seven-page ruling, the engineering faculty appeals committee found no proof the Facebook site actually led to cheating by any of its 147 users.
 Avenir was given a zero on part of his mark (which did not bring him below the passing line) and the requirement of taking an academic integrity workshop.
 “Maybe every student should have to go to this kind of workshop,” Avenir commented.
 Whether it’s a virtual learning system or a face-to-face one, students need to be aware of the rules and abide by them.

-Coggno.com is a leading provider of premier online training.
+Coggno.com is a leading provider of premier online personal development training.